Chetankhaped/dv/DV_Notes.md

 *(Important: Asked in Q6(b) of Prev.
 Year Paper)*
 *   **Definition:** Visualizing datasets that are too large (Volume), fast (Velocity), or complex (Variety) for traditional systems.
 *   **Challenges:**
-    *   *Overplotting:* Millions of dots creating a solid blob.
+    *   *Overplotting:* Dots overlap to form a solid blob, hiding structure.
     *   *Performance:* Rendering slows down the computer.
     *   *Cognitive Load:* Too much information overwhelms the user.
 *   **Techniques to Handle Big Data:**